psevestre/openid-fapi/Financial_API_WD_001.md

 ##Introduction

-In many cases, Fintech services such as aggregation services uses screen scraping and stores user passwords.
+In many cases, Fintech services such as aggregation services use screen scraping and store user passwords.
 This model is both brittle and insecure.
 To cope with the brittleness, it should utilize an API model with structured data and to cope with insecurity, it should utilize a token model such as OAuth [RFC6749, RFC6750].

 This working group aims to rectify the situation by developing a REST/JSON model protected by OAuth.
 Specifically, the FAPI WG aims to provide JSON data schemas, security and privacy recommendations and protocols to: